hemil19/online-data-science-ml-challenges/README.md

 # online-data-science-ml-challenges
-Repository containing all notebooks and solution files of various Machine Learning competitions in which I participated
+Repository containing all notebooks and solution files of various Machine Learning competitions/Hackathons on platforms like MachineHack/AnalyticsVidhya/Dphi in which I participated

 # Machine Hack Challenges: